Market Decode: How bonds work — and what they can do for you

 IMPORTANT INFORMATION

-Investing involves risk including possible loss of principal.
-Asset allocation, rebalancing and diversification do not ensure a profit or protect against loss in declining markets.
+Investing involves risk, including the possible loss of principal.
 Past performance is no guarantee of future results.

-Neither Merrill nor any of its affiliates or financial advisors provide legal, tax or accounting advice.
-You should consult your legal and/or tax advisors before making any financial decisions.
+Bank of America, Merrill, their affiliates, and advisors do not provide legal, tax, or accounting advice.
+Clients should consult their legal and/or tax advisors before making any financial decisions.

 Investment products: